TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 .. seealso::

-   * TYPO3 does use the Symfony component, so official documentation can be found at https://symfony.com/doc/current/service_container.html
+   * TYPO3 does use the `Symfony`:pn: component, so official documentation can be found at https://symfony.com/doc/current/service_container.html

 .. _resources/public/icons/extension.svg: